mwmckenzie/fast-csharp-ais-log-decoder/README.md

 ### Fast-Filtering Can be Appended After Every Stage

 - Use the work of the prior stage/process to further filter/refine the data being passed forward to further reduce downstream processing time

-## Description

-This test project is built as a C# console application.

-The console application has four primary processes, controlled via bool settings in [program.cs](https://github.com/mwmckenzie/fast-csharp-ais-log-decoder/blob/main/AisDataProcessing/Program.cs).
-There is a built-in stopwatch functionality which prints the total run-time to the console after every successful application execution.

-## Status

-For demonstration and sharing of ideas/concepts only (at least at the current stage of development).

-Basic functionality is complete and generally satisfies tests for valid output, as well as generally meeting goals for processing speed.

-Application and script structure and syntax is still quite rough and no attempt has been made to produce 'finished' or 'final' code.
-There is quite a bit of redundant and unoptimized code throughout and is in need of quite a bit of refactoring.

 ## Primary Application Processes